 With shared victories and lone kills, by the end of 1943 S/L “Wildcat” Wade’s personal score had risen to 23 aircraft.
 He was awarded a bar to his DFC and was promoted yet again — this time to Wing Commander, the highest rank achieved by an American during the war.
 This meant, however, that he would report to the Headquarters Staff in Italy instead of flying combat.
-Turning over command of RAF 145 Squadron to another American (another who for most American aviation buffs is an unknown figure).
-The new commander was the RAF ace from Ironwood, Michigan, S/L Oliver C. Kallio.
-Then “Wildcat” Wade reported to headquarters to fly a desk.
+He turned over command of RAF 145 Squadron to another American (another who for most American aviation buffs is an unknown figure), an RAF ace from Ironwood, Michigan, named S/L Oliver C. Kallio.
+With that, “Wildcat” Wade reported to headquarters to fly a desk.

 Even if he was now a headquarters officer, as an RAF pilot he was expected to continue to fly training missions and stay current and combat ready.
 Sadly, on January 12, 1944, “Wildcat” Wade was killed during a training flight.
 Many historians report that at the time he was flying a Taylorcraft Aeroplanes (England) Limited Auster III, however, this may not be true.
 Of note, Eric Young of the 145 Squadron Association, confirms that Lance Wade lost his life not in an Auster but rather in a Supermarine Spitfire Mk 5, JK 603, during a short flight in which the wingtip hit the ground, resulting in a devastating crash.